Loosen the Iron Grip You’ve had on Some of Your Thoughts.

 January 24, 2021

-Believing every thought we think isn’t a problem.
-Unless we assume our ideas and opinions represent facts.
+Thoughts aren’t a problem — until we assume our ideas and opinions represent facts.

 Professor Froehling taught one of the first classes in my master’s program at Northeastern Illinois University.
-He made a lasting impression with his introduction on the first day of Psychology 101.
+He made a big impression with his introduction on the first day of Psychology 101.

 “If you learn nothing else from me, or this program, remember this.
 Challenge everything you believe, everything you think you know, and every idea you think is complete.
 I guarantee you, most of your thoughts aren’t your thoughts.
 They’re a combination of everyone else’s thoughts.
 Hold them lightly.”

-It’s easy to spot when you’re overly attached to an idea or an opinion.
-If you get red in the face, or your body tenses up when someone challenges your belief, you know there’s an iron grip involved.
+It’s pretty easy to spot when we’re overly attached to an idea or an opinion.
+When someone challenges a belief you hold, you get red in the face, or your body tenses up, ready to fight, flee, or freeze, you know there’s an iron grip involved.

 WE DON’T KNOW IT ALL

-We don’t have complete knowledge of anything.
+We never have complete knowledge of anything.
 We have everybody else’s opinions and ideas.
-Learning to sift through them to find our truths positions us to add more to society than we take from it.
+If we can learn to sift through them to find our truths, we may position ourselves to add more to society than we take from it.

-There are no simple answers to complex problems.
-And there is almost always a bigger picture than we can see–regardless of how smart we think we are.
+There are no simple answers to complex problems, and there is almost always a bigger picture than any of us can see, regardless of how smart we think we are.

 CURIOSITY

-I am not a researcher.
-But my subjective experience is that when I’m interested and curious about others, I’m less stressed.
-Which makes me more willing to deal with the uncomfortable feelings that come with challenging my thoughts in order to learn something new.
+I am not a researcher, but my subjective experience is that when I’m interested and curious about others, I’m less stressed and more willing to deal with the uncomfortable feelings that come with challenging my thoughts in order to connect with someone and learn something new.

 I see the same thing with my clients.
-When curiosity replaces defensiveness, they come alive in ways they haven’t previously experienced.
+When they allow themselves to be curious about something, rather than rigidly defensive, they begin to come alive in ways they haven’t previously experienced.

-Being open and receptive takes work.
-But recognizing the alternatives–knee-jerk reactivity, ignorance, unfounded biases, impulsive decision-making, and even violence–makes it worth the work..
+Being open and receptive takes work, especially when we’re very attached to an idea or belief.
+But recognizing the alternatives — knee-jerk reactivity, ignorance, unfounded biases, self-righteousness, impulsive decision-making, and even violence — makes the work more than worth it.

-There’s a group called Braver Angels that’s doing amazing work across the country bringing groups with completely opposing beliefs together to learn from each other.
+There’s a group called Braver Angels that’s doing amazing work in bringing groups with completely opposing beliefs together to learn from each other.
 Check them out.

 Let’s allow curiosity to soften our iron grip.